johnny49r/watt-iz/demo-projects/watt_iz_translator/WATT_IZ_TRANSLATE_README.md

 file on the SD card ("wattiz_config.json").
 See the 'watt_iz_files' project for SD card formatting and generating the JSON config file.

+## How to Download Demo Firmware
+Demo's and apps can be downloaded using the SD card.
+If the Watt-IZ has a demo or app running, the device will have code necessary to download new firmware.
+Perform the following:
+1) Turn Watt-IZ power off and remove the SD card.
+2) Put the SD card into a PC or suitable phone that can edit SD card files.
+3) Copy the 'firmware.bin' file in this repository to the '/update' folder on the SD card:
+(/update/firmware.bin).
+5) Replace the SD card in the Watt-IZ, power up, and follow directions on the pop-up menu.

 ## Project Development Notes
 This project is designed to be developed, compiled, and downloaded using the Visual Studio Code IDE with the PlatformIO extension installed.
 The first time this project is installed